jordipons/music-audio-tagging-at-scale-models/README.md

 ### Spectrogram front-end

-The proposed front-end is a single-layer CNN with many filter shapes that are grouped into two branches: (i) top branch - timbral features; and (ii) lower branch - temporal features.
+The proposed front-end is a single-layer CNN with many filter shapes that are grouped into two branches (Pons et al., 2016): (i) top branch - timbral features; and (ii) lower branch - temporal features.

 <p align="center"><img src="spectrogram.png" height="290"></p>

 The top branch is designed to capture pitch-invariant timbral features that are occurring at different time-frequency scales in the spectrogram.
-Pitch invariance is enforced via enabling CNN filters to convolve through the frequency domain, and via max-pooling the feature map vertical axis.
+Pitch invariance is enforced via enabling CNN filters to convolve through the frequency domain, and via max-pooling the feature map vertical axis (Pons et al., 2017).

 The lower branch is meant to learn temporal features, designed to efficiently capture different time-scale representations by using several filter shapes.
-But note that CNN filters operate over an energy envelope (not directly over the spectrogram) obtained via mean-pooling the frequency-axis of the spectrogram.
+But note that CNN filters operate over an energy envelope (not directly over the spectrogram) obtained via mean-pooling the frequency-axis of the spectrogram (Pons and Serra, 2017).

 ### Back-end
 In order to allow a fair comparison among models, the previous front-ends share this same back-end.